bowei/net-fiddle/doc/ui.md

 | Amber | Egress traffic (process → wire) |
 | Red + ⚠ | Validation error |

-Two kinds of errors are detected:
+Five kinds of errors are detected:

 **Flow mismatch** — the source connector is typed for one direction (e.g. egress) but the target connector expects the other (e.g. ingress).
 This catches connecting components in a direction that makes no physical sense.